cutlersr/iggypop/README.md

 ```

 ## Working with Coding Sequences
 Coding sequences are domesticated, fragmented, indexed, and appended with cut sites to yield oligonucleotides that can be amplified with gene-specific primers and then assembled using Golden Gate methods.
-Sequence domestication and optimization prior to fragmentation is conducted using the software package _dnachisel_; sequence optimization parameters sequence can be set in a YAML file using _dnachisel_ [`specifications`](https://edinburgh-genome-foundry.github.io/DnaChisel/ref/builtin_specifications.html).
+Sequence domestication and optimization prior to fragmentation is conducted using the software package _dnachisel_; sequence optimization parameters can be set in a YAML file using _dnachisel_ [`specifications`](https://edinburgh-genome-foundry.github.io/DnaChisel/ref/builtin_specifications.html).
 Several YAML files used in our common workflows are in the  [YAML folder](yaml/)

 To generate oligos using default settings:
 ```bash